How To Cope With Relocation Depression: Why Does Moving Make Me Feel Sad?

 - An underlying mental health concern

-If you're feeling homesick while out and about, consider taking pictures or videos of your new location and sending them to your family or friends from your old city.
-They might feel excited for you and help raise your spirits.
+If you're experiencing relocation depression while out and about, consider taking pictures or videos of your new location and sending them to your family or friends from your old city.
+They might create some excitement for you and help raise your spirits.
 See if you can find a unique spot in nature or a hiking trail near your home.
-Studies show that spending time in nature or changing your location can benefit your mental health.
+Studies show that spending time in nature or changing your location can benefit your mental health and ease symptoms of depression.

-- Incense or candles that make you feel calm
+- Incense or candles that help calm you

 - Wall art